The-Dream-Operator-s-Garage/pathchain/README.md

 ## Entity

 Entities are the actors/users that create/author and organize information on the pathchain.
 Entities are linked to information from their origin and their relationship with other entities and data in the system.
 Entities can expand and organize with other entities to publish or modify data in the name of an 'alter-ego' or an 'organization'.
-An entity can only join the pathchain using another entitie(s) secret.
+An entity can only join the pathchain using another entity's secret.

-`<entity>` :: entity ::= { `<“entities/”>` + sha256(`<moment>` + `<entity>`) }
+`<entity>` :: entity ::= { `<"entities/">` + sha256(`<moment>` + `<entity>`) }

 #### Protocol Buffer file: